anbai106/SOPNMF/README.md

 # `OPNMF`
-**OPNMF** is the fast python implementation of the Orthogonal Projective Non-negative Matrix Factorization: [brainparts](https://github.com/asotiras/brainparts).
-Compared to the matlab implementation, OPNMF is much computationally faster and extends to its stochastic version to overcome the memory limitation and to its semi version to deal with mixed-sign signals.
+**OPNMF** is the fast python implementation of the Matlab version of Orthogonal Projective Non-negative Matrix Factorization: [brainparts](https://github.com/asotiras/brainparts).
+Compared to the original implementation, OPNMF is much computationally faster and extends to its stochastic version (sopNMF) to overcome the memory limitations.
+See a schematic figure below for this matrix factorization algorithm:

-In a nutshell, **OPNMF** has three algorithms: i) original opNMF model, ii) sopNMF, and iii) semi-opNMF.
 ![image info](data/opNMF.png)

 ## License